Real-space spectral simulation of quantum spin models: Application to generalized Kitaev models: Methodology

 \section{Methodology}

-The methods described in this section involve two main steps.
-First, an approximate spectral representation of the target state (e.g., the ground state) is obtained with polynomial computational complexity.
-This is achieved by recursively applying the Hamiltonian on an initial random state.
-After such quasi-eigenstate is found, the physical observable is computed by acting with the corresponding string of operators on the reconstructed state.
-Equivalently, one may regard this first step as a reconstruction of the relevant operator restricted to the desired energy shell.
-The second step then boils down to computing averages over random states drawn from the Hilbert space.
-The reconstructed operator will automatically restrict these to the relevant energy (with a pre-defined resolution in the case of CPGF).
+The methods described here involve two main steps.
+First, a numerically exact or approximate spectral representation of the target state is obtained by means of algorithms with polynomial computational complexity.
+This is achieved by recursive application of the Hamiltonian, $\hat{H}$, to an initial random state, $| \phi_0 \rangle$.
+Some examples of typical target states are the ground state, a microcanonical state (with energy restricted to an energy shell) or a canonical (finite temperature) state.
+After the target state is converged to the desired precision, physical observables may be computed by means of the STE technique introduced earlier in Sec. \ref{sec:Cheb}, i.e. by averaging the expectation value $\langle \phi_0 | \hat O |\phi_0\rangle$ over an ensemble of random vectors.

+These techniques are general in scope and, as discussed below, when combined provide a powerful means of accessing excited states, reconstructing Green's functions, computing average and local density of states, and can be easily extended to the study of quantum dynamics, either in the time domain, by exploiting a spectral approximation of the time evolution operator, or in the frequency domain, via the resolvent operator.